pboling/railsbling.com/content/cv.md

   * Spanish
   * Portuguese
   * and conversational in Indonesian
-* Licensed, certified coffee barista; CBD College in Sydney, RTO# 91399
+* Food Service Licensed & Certified Coffee Barista; CBD College in Sydney, RTO# 91399
   * SITHFAB005 Prepare and serve espresso coffee
   * SITXFSA001 Use hygienic practices for food safety